boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

   + We can see that `!peb` command parses out the PEB, the Loader (Ldr), the Process Parameters, as well as the Environment information we are targeting.

 ### Walk the PEB Struct to find ProcessParameters Struct
-The Process Enviroment Block (PEB) contains allot of information.
-Right now, we are discovering where the `ProcessParamters` struct exists within the PEB.
+The Process Environment Block (PEB) contains allot of information.
+Right now, we are discovering where the `ProcessParameters` struct exists within the PEB.
 We will note the offset: `+0x020 ProcessParameters`.
 ```
 0:000> dt !_PEB 00000000002ad000
 ntdll!_PEB